 We give credence to these suppositions taking China's anti-natalist policies as a natural experiment.
-We show that China's move from a pro-natalist to a mandatory anti-natalist policy can be taken as an exogenous change because this policy reversal caused China's fertility patterns to be different than the rest of the world, and different than India a nation to which China is often compared.
+We show that China's move from a pro-natalist to a mandatory anti-natalist "one-child" policy can be taken as an exogenous change because this policy reversal caused China's fertility patterns to be different than the rest of the world, and different than India a nation to which China is often compared.
 We find that China's one-child law brought about both a decrease in fertility and a decrease in husband-wife age and schooling differences.
-A one child per women greater fertility raises the age gap by about 0.6 years and the schooling gap by over one year.
+A one child per women lower fertility decreases the age gap by about 0.6 years and the schooling gap by over one year.
 These estimates are obtained from a natural experiment in China, but are very similar to simple cross-national observations.
-In short, we conclude changes in fertility are associated with changes in marital patterns that affect division of labor in the home.
+In short, we conclude changes in fertility are associated with changes in marital patterns that easily affect the division of labor in the home.

-More specifically, fecundity differences between men and women can lead to the age and educational gaps associated with division of labor in the home, which in turn can help exacerbate the gender wage gap.
+More specifically, fecundity differences between husband and wife can lead to the age and educational differences (i.e., hypogamy) associated with division of labor in the home.
+This division of labor, in turn, can help exacerbate the gender wage gap.
 Hence the plausibility of a biological basis for gender wage differences.
-As fertility declines, as has been the historical trend, marital differences diminish; and as these marital differences diminish so does the division of labor in the home, and the gender wage gap, as well.
+As fertility declines, as has been the historical trend, marital differences diminish.
+As these marital differences diminish, so does the division of labor in the home, and the gender wage gap, as well.
+This appears to be the trend in the US and most other developed countries.